Updated: Jan 18

 The program team that we were working with suggested an alternate approach, involving six 2-week sprints.
-This then meant that we would deliver some functionality during each fortnight, then add more functionality for the next sprint, iterate, change requirements, etc.
+This meant that we would deliver some functionality during each fortnight, then add more functionality for the next sprint, iteratively.

 So the project looked more like this (imagine a further equivalent 6 weeks at the end):

 How did this enable us to deliver more than we would have?